mateuszhorczak/mateuszhorczak/README.md

 # 💫 About Me:
 <h3 align="Left">A computer science student with a passion for coding and an insatiable appetite for knowledge and growth.</h3>
-🔭 I’m currently working on web-based application to support the effective management of volunteers and fundraising in charities.<br>
+🔭 I’m currently working on a web-based application for creating and solving quizzes.<br>
 🌱 I’m currently learning <i>vue, nuxt</i>.<br>
 ⚡ Fun fact: Your brain burns 400-500 calories a day.<br><br>